Sokkeldirektoratet

 Regulations relating to fiscal measurement in the petroleum activities

-Statutory authority: Issued by the Norwegian Petroleum Directorate on 21 April 2023 pursuant to Section 4-10 of the Act of 29 November 1996 No. 72 relating to petroleum activities, cf. Sections 26 and 86 of the Regulations of 27 June 1997 No. 653 to the Act relating to petroleum activities, and Section 5 of Act No. 72 of 21 December 1990 relating to tax on discharge of CO₂ in connection with petroleum activities on the continental shelf, cf. Decision on delegation of 27 December 1990 No. 1229.
+Statutory authority: Issued by the Norwegian Offshore Directorate on 21 April 2023 pursuant to Section 4-10 of the Act of 29 November 1996 No. 72 relating to petroleum activities, cf. Sections 26 and 86 of the Regulations of 27 June 1997 No. 653 to the Act relating to petroleum activities, and Section 5 of Act No. 72 of 21 December 1990 relating to tax on discharge of CO₂ in connection with petroleum activities on the continental shelf, cf. Decision on delegation of 27 December 1990 No. 1229.

 EEA citations: EEA Agreement, Annex II, Chapter IX, paragraph 27e (Directive 2014/32/EU).